qazi-asad/practice/README.md

 ## Conditonal Statement

-Conditional Statement in Bash is defined in a script using following syntax
+if-else Conditional Statement in Bash is defined in a script using following syntax

 ```bash
 if [[ conditional test ]]; then